-An ozone mixing ratio profile (ppmv) from 56hPa to 0.05hPa (or 20 - 68 km) is retrieved for every 6 hour period (although actual integration times may vary from 40 minutes to 6 hours depending on atmospheric conditions), using a semiempirical optimal estimation retrieval method.
-For every 24 hour continuous observation, up to four ozone profiles (two for daytime and two for nighttime) per day result, and are reported to the NDSC database.
-We have also generated hourly retrievals for the Mauna Loa time-series for studies of diurnal ozone variability that are available on request.
+An ozone mixing ratio profile (ppmv) from 56hPa to 0.05hPa (or 20 - 68 km) is retrieved for every 6-hour period (although actual integration times may vary from 40 minutes to 6 hours depending on atmospheric conditions), using a semiempirical optimal estimation retrieval method based on Rodgers (Rev. Geophys.
+14, 608, 1976).
+For every 24-hour continuous observation, up to four ozone profiles (two for daytime and two for nighttime) per day result, and are reported to the NDACC database.
+We have also generated hourly retrievals for the Mauna Loa time-series for studies of diurnal ozone variability (Parrish et al., 2014) that are available on request.
+While the additional channels available with the FTS can provide some additional information relative to the filterbank spectrometer, in the v6 retrieval these channels are mapped, as closely as possible, to the frequencies of the filterbank spectrometer.